What is the Historical Novel Society?

 Yes, there are many opportunities to meet other participants.
 Every meal, session break, and reception is a chance to network.

 What exactly is Blue Pencil Cafe and how does it work?

-See our website tab about Blue Pencil.
-For more information about our Blue Pencil Cafe, please visit our Blue Pencil Cafe web page.
+For information about our Blue Pencil Cafe, please visit our Blue Pencil Cafe web page.

 What is a Cold Read session and how can I have my work included?

-See our website tab about Cold Reads.
-For more information about our Cold Read session, please visit our Cold Reads web page.
+For more information about our Cold Read sessions, please visit our Cold Reads web page.

 What are Koffee Klatches and how can I schedule attendance at those of interest to me?

 Koffee Klatches are small informal discussions hosted by one or two authors.
 At the HNS conference in Portland in 2017 two types of KK will be offered: free-form discussions with no set topic; and themed KKs (focused on a specific historical era of subject matter, hosted by well-known authors writing in that era or subject).
 KK’s are typically held in small rooms, so the number of participants is limited; therefore, in 2017 we may require conference attendees to sign up to attend KKs at the time of online registration, with any remaining slots available for sign-up upon arrival at the conference.